-I'm a third year graduate student in the Department of Linguistics at UCLA and a member of the UCLA phonetics lab.
+I'm a fourth year graduate student in the Department of Linguistics at UCLA and a member of the UCLA Phonetics Lab.

-I'm interested in phonetics, prosody and speech perception.
+I'm primarily interested in prosody and speech perception.

 More specifically, I'm interested in how listeners process segmental and prosodic cues in speech, with a focus on how prosodic context and cues that signal prosodic/intonational structure mediate listeners’ interpretation of segmental contrasts.

 Check out the vita tab for a list of publications and presentations.